Mixed Models with Multiple Instance Learning

 the marginal likelihood of the model is the following: {

 } This integral is generally intractable, but it can be approximated using various techniques such as Monte Carlo methods, Laplace approximation, or variational inference.
-In this work, we opt to use variational inference.
+In this work, we opt to use variational inference.\looseness=-1

-\textbf{Instance importance heterogeneity.} The parameter $\sigma_{\gamma}^2$ primarily controls the heterogeneity of the importance weights across instances.
+\paragraph{Instance Importance Heterogeneity} The parameter $\sigma_{\gamma}^2$ primarily controls the heterogeneity of the importance weights across instances.
 Indeed, when $\sigma_{\gamma}^2=0$, we have $\B{\gamma}=\B{0}$, and $\B{z}_{\B{0}}(\B{X})$ reduces to a simple average across all instances.
-In this case, GMIL simplifies to a standard GLMM with average pooled bag features (see also \Supp).
-Conversely, larger values of $\sigma_{\gamma}^2$ correspond to a more significant disparity in importance weights across instances, with only a few instances contributing the most to bag labels.
+In this case, MixMIL simplifies to a standard GLMM with average pooled bag features.
+Conversely, larger values of $\sigma_{\gamma}^2$ correspond to a more significant disparity in importance weights across instances, with only a few instances contributing the most to bag label predictions.

-\textbf{Model Interpretability.} Given that both the predictor from bag embeddings and the pooling function are linear in the instance embeddings, the aggregate effect of bag embeddings on bag labels can be expressed as follows:
+\paragraph{Model Interpretability} Given that both the predictor from bag embeddings and the pooling function are linear in the instance embeddings, the aggregate effect of bag embeddings on bag labels can be expressed as follows:

 where $t_{\B{\beta}}(\B{X})=\B{X}\B{\beta}\in\mathbb{R}^I$ can be viewed as the vector of instance-level phenotypic predictions.
 This interpretable formula provides a way to decompose the overall bag prediction into a weighted sum of instance-level contributions, offering insights into the individual instance influences on the final prediction.